How to understand your life insurance policy

 When do you receive your life insurance policy?

-Your life insurance policy is a binding document, and as such it has a lot of legalese, but it’s nothing you can’t handle.
-Still, we’re here to break down some of the nitty-gritty for you and answer all your questions.
+Your life insurance policy is a binding document, and as such it has a lot of legalese, but it’s in your best interest to spend time reading through the paperwork to make sure you understand how the agreement works.

 • Your personal information: Make sure your name, birth date, and all other personal information is accurate.

-• How much you pay: You'll want to double check that the premiums are accurate, as that is the rate you'll be paying monthly or annually.
+• How much you pay: You'll want to double-check that the premiums are accurate, as that is the rate you'll be paying monthly or annually.

 • When your policy becomes active: This is the date your coverage becomes active and your policy is in force.